 New Orleans is popular for selling margarita and daiquiri-style drinks to-go.
-While this may be an appealing way to making money for your business, it’s against the law in Texas.
+While this may be an appealing way to make money for your business, it’s against the law in Texas.

 But we had a somewhat related change to Texas law in 2015 pertaining to Public Entertainment Facilities, or PEFs.
 A PEF is a stadium, arena, or other permanent structure that is used for sporting events.
-We’re referring to places like Ranger’s Ball Park, Cowboy’s Stadium, or other sports venues.
+We’re referring to places like Globe Life Park, AT&T Stadium, or other sports venues.
 With the increase in alcohol being served at sporting events, more sellers and servers will find themselves working in this type of facility.
-Effective 06-10-2015, TABC-approved PEFs in which all licenses and permits are held by a single holder, may allow a patron who possesses an alcoholic beverage to enter or leave a licensed or permitted premises (i.e. restaurant, bar, etc.) within the facility if the alcoholic beverage:
+Effective 06-10-2015, TABC-approved PEFs in which all licenses and permits are held by a single holder, may allow a patron who possesses an alcoholic beverage to enter or leave a licensed or permitted premise (i.e. restaurant, bar, etc.) within the facility if the alcoholic beverage:

 - Is in an open container;